JnLlnd/CSVBuddy/README.md

 ## History

+### 2022-02-25 v2.1.9.1

+* Reuse fields allowing, when loading a file or using the Select command, to create an new field based on the content of previous fields in each row; see reuse specifications and examples at https://github.com/JnLlnd/CSVBuddy/issues/53 ; configurable reuse opening and closing delimiters in the "Options" tab; in this release, reuse fields are not supported in Export and only one reuse field can be set when loading a file or selecting fields (export and multiple reuse are planned for future beta releases).

 ### 2017-12-10 v2.1.6

-* fix bug when changing the Fixed with default in Export tab.
+* Fix bug when changing the Fixed with default in Export tab.

 ### 2017-07-20 v2.1.5